 Safety analysis methods originated in the early ICBM-based weapon systems [1].
-During this period engineers first recognized that complex, system-level interactions, and cascading effects are the primary sources of safety hazards.
+That was the first time when engineers have recognized that complex, system-level interactions, and cascading effects are the primary sources of safety hazards.
 The goal of safety analysis is to answer the following question: Is there any normal or abnormal system input or fault conditions under which the system is able to produce behaviors that are considered to be safety hazards?
 Safety analysis focuses on abnormal behaviors that must be avoided or prevented by safe design (inherently safe systems) or active safety control mechanisms.
 A frequently used technique in safety analysis is Failure Modes and Effects Analysis (FMEA).
 The FMEA analysis utilizes a fault propagation model with the objective of investigating component failures.